topeberti/Polilingo/Docs/Backend.md

 - `explanation`: The explanation text from the question table.
 - `correct_answer`: The correct option (a, b, or c) for the question.
 - `xp_gained`: The amount of XP gained for this answer.
+- `lives_remaining`: The number of lives remaining after this answer.
+- `next_life_at`: The time when the next life will be refilled.

 ---